SOM-Research/LangBiTe/README.md

 - API_KEY_OPENAI, to properly connect to OpenAI's API and models.
 - API_KEY_HUGGINGFACE, to properly invoke Inference APIs in HuggingFace.
+- API_KEY_REPLICATE, to properly connect to models hosted on Replicate.

 ### Reference within a Project